SinclairQL/sQLux/docs/shaders.md

 #define CURVATURE_X a.aa
 #define CURVATURE_Y b.bb
 ```
-where a.aa and b.bb are floats defining teh curvature in the x and y direction. sQLux parses these values and uses them to adjust the reported mouse position.
+where a.aa and b.bb are floats defining the curvature in the x and y direction. sQLux parses these values and uses them to adjust the reported mouse position.